bualoydgreat/presidential-prediction-facial/README.md

 ## Conclusion and Recommendations

 The prediction is based mostly on Jawline Prominence produced by carefully selecting the ideal images of candidates.
-The model's accuracy relies on how well the dib 68 points data predicts the facial landmarks.
+The model's accuracy relies on how well the dlib 68 points data predicts the facial landmarks.
 Thus these are the things recommended to be improved:

 - Apply Deep Learning Model to increase accuracy.